-The fixed-line business segment derives revenues from a variety of fixed-line services that include internet services, ILD services, transmission services, telephony services (including SIP services) and, starting in 2017, TV services.
+The fixed-line business segment derives revenues from a variety of fixed-line services that include internet services, ILD services, transmission services, telephony services (including SIP services) and, from 2017, TV services.

-Equipment revenues are derived from the sale and leasing of a variety of communications, digital audio visual equipment and other related equipment, including cellular handsets and related cellular devices and accessories, landline phones, business communications equipment, modems, domestic routers, servers, smartboxes and related equipment.
+Equipment revenues are derived from the sale and leasing of a variety of communications, digital audio visual equipment and other related equipment, including cellular handsets and related cellular devices and accessories, business communications equipment, modems, domestic routers, servers and related equipment and more.
 See also "Item 4B.5 SERVICES AND PRODUCTS".

-5A.1j Early adoption of IFRS 15 Revenue from Contracts with Customers - change in accounting policy
+5A.1j IFRS 15 Revenue from Contracts with Customers - change in accounting policy